View courses in

 This course provides students with a foundational understanding of the substance use and abuse issues during adolescence.
 The workshop examines the epidemiology, theories/models of addiction, treatment approaches, and practice issues important to the understanding of adolescent substance abuse. .5cr, 2nd sem.

 SED CE 620: The Psychology of Performance Excellence: Talent Development

 This course is designed to promote critical awareness of the theories related to the development of extraordinary talent across a number of domains.
 We will examine the complex interaction of psychological, social, biological, genetic, and educational variables that contribute to the development to exceptionability.
 Domains and exemplars examined will include sport (exceptional athletes and coaches), medicine (outstanding cardiovascular and neurosurgeons), performing artists (dancers, musicians, actors), journalists (broadcast and print), psychology, education, and business.
 4cr, 1st sem.

 Focuses on the scientific study of psychological aspects of living a fulfilling and flourishing life.
 Topics include happiness, empathy, optimism, friendship, goal setting, achievement, emotion, creativity, humor, and mindfulness.
 Students become familiar with theory and research in this relatively new subfield and critically consider application to their teaching, coaching, leadership, and/or counseling.
 4 cr.

 SED CE 635: Counseling Skills and Techniques

-Introduces students to the counseling skills essential for working directly with children and/or adolescents in pre-practicum setting.
-Students complete 100 hours of supervised clinical work and use the course to develop knowledge and practice with clinical interventions and organizational dynamics.
+Introduces students to the counseling skills essential for working directly with children, adolescents, and/or emerging adults in pre-practicum, practicum, and internship settings.
+Students use the course to develop knowledge and practice with clinical interventions and organizational dynamics.
 CPAHD students; others with instructor permission.
 3 cr.

 SED CE 650: Counseling Skills & Techniques in Sport and Exercise Psychology